Mehul-Bagaria/Mehul-Bagaria.github.io/_posts/2021-12-25-Brief description on Bloch theorem.md

 Steps -

-* take small step around the IBZ
+* take small step around the irreducible brillouin zone (IBZ)
 * compute the eigen values at each step
 * plot eigen values as a function of $$\beta$$